-When our users send a file over the Internet there are really just a few things that seem important to them at the time:
+When our users send a file over the internet, there are just a few things that seem important at the time:

 a) Is the file complete?

 b) Is it being sent to the right place?

 d) Is sensitive data protected and encrypted from unauthorized recipients?

 That's where encryption comes in.
 By scrambling the data using one or more encryption algorithms, the sender of the file feels confident that the data is secure.